Heracross: Promotion and reception

 Many critics have highlighted Heracross for its competitive stats, particularly its strength and abilities.
-Writing for GamesRadar+, Raymond Padilla was disheartened by the Pokémon's lack of acknowledgement within the community and describe Heracross as a "lethal force" in the competitive scene due to its access to many offensive attacking moves and high attack stat, stating that it wouldn't leave many Pokémon left to stand up against it.
+Writing for GamesRadar+, Raymond Padilla was disheartened by the Pokémon's lack of acknowledgement within the community and describe Heracross as a "lethal force" in the competitive scene due to its access to many offensive attacking moves and high attack stat, stating that it would not leave many Pokémon left to stand up against it.
 Additionally, Padilla noted that it had a variety of movesets for players to utilise, though he acknowledged that the primarily offensive movesets would be the ones players would use.
 TechRaptors Robert Grosso expanded on Heracross's combat design by detailing that it had that in addition to its offensive capabilities, it had a powerful type combination that had few counters and a perfect stat distribution; he further praised Heracross's physical design as "incredibly eye-catching".
 Grosso linked both Heracross's physical and combat design aspects to the historical context of insect fighting, a popular activity in cultures of East Asia regions such as Japan, describing this as "fascinating to see a glimpse into the historical reality through a simple, but effective design."
 In IGNs "PokémonoftheDay" series of articles, the author respected Heracross and praised its stats as being perfectly laid for its strong move pool, stating that whilst it may be slightly overused, they would still recommend it as "hard-pressed to find another Bug or Fighter with this much personality and utter usefulness".
 They equally praised Heracross's signature move, Megahorn, as the best Bug-type move, citing that it is incredibly strong even to Pokémon not weak to Bug-type moves; the author, however, was dismayed that most Pokémon that were weak against it (Psychic- and Dark-types) were typically stronger or faster than Heracross, though they countered this point by arguing that Heracross's special defence stat was likely to resist strong attacks and allow the user to counterattack.